Carla Miller - President, City Ethics

 - The National League of Cities

 - ICPA, International Public Administration conference (Canberra 2010)

-- and to numerous elected officials, government agencies and youth leadership groups.
+- numerous elected officials, government agencies and youth leadership groups.

 Click HERE for press articles referencing her work.